Blinken-Lights/GRNSEQ/README.md

 M! mutes the block..
 M> unmutes it.

-> pauses the block.. ! starts it playing again
+\> pauses the block.. ! starts it playing again

 B! will start the block playing at the start of the next 64x1/16th note bar.
 It will change to B>, then toggle itself off once it's reached that new bar.
+You can also turn it back off manually, before that point.

+*changing global parameters*

+'Global' parameters apply to the whole melody.
+They are shown at the top right of the screen.
+Click on either Scale, Key or Tempo, to launch a popup allowing you to change all of them.

+Scale and Key only apply to 'I' notes.

+*changing the number of rows of blocks*

+Click the little number to the left of PAUSED / PLAYING to change the number of rows shown on screen.
+The default is 1 row, but depending on number of blocks used / your screen dimensions, you can choose to show up to 8 rows.